Japan, ASEAN call for freedom of seas and skies, peaceful dispute resolution

-TOKYO Japan and Southeast Asian nations called on Saturday for freedom of the high seas and skies, amid heightened tensions over China's new air defense zone in the East China Sea.
+TOKYO Japan and Southeast Asian nations called on Saturday for freedom of the high seas and skies, amid heightened tensions over China's new air defence zone in the East China Sea.

 The statement, issued at a regional summit in Tokyo, also called for disputes to be resolved by peaceful means.

-China's recent announcement of an air defense zone over islands in the East China Sea, which are claimed by both Tokyo and Beijing, triggered protests from Japan, United States and South Korea.
+China's recent announcement of an air defence zone over islands in the East China Sea, which are claimed by both Tokyo and Beijing, triggered protests from Japan, United States and South Korea.

 U.S. and Chinese warships narrowly avoid collision in South China Sea last week, the U.S. Pacific Fleet said in a statement on Friday.